 }

 DisposableEffect keeps setup and teardown together in one block.
 The onDispose lambda runs when the composable leaves composition.
-They’re explicitly paired — if you register something, you unregister it in the same place.
-Hard to forget one without the other.
+If you register something, you unregister it in the same place — hard to forget one without the other.

 SwiftUI — .onAppear / .onDisappear